Should I top dress my lawn?

 Sand helps to improve the drainage in your soils and can also help prevent thatch buildup, and you can apply it on its own.
 Greenkeepers use this practice, meaning it doesn’t have much use in home gardens.
 However, it is a good option worth considering, especially if you have clay soils.

-You can read our guide here if you’d like to learn more about caring for a fine lawn.
+You can read our guide to learn more about caring for a fine lawn.